 Two expedition ships designed for earth’s most challenging region

-Our two expedition ships in Antarctica, virtual sister ships, offer equally appealing experiences of the southern ice.
+Our two Antarctic cruise ships, virtual sister ships, offer equally appealing experiences of the southern ice.
 Both are equipped to safely navigate polar waters, and provide the exhilarating up-close, personal style of exploration we have offered for over 45+ years.
 Which ship to choose depends on the polar itinerary and departure you favor.
 National Geographic Explorer offers both our 14-day Journey to Antarctica and 24-day Antarctica, South Georgia and the Falklands itineraries.
 National Geographic Orion offers our 24-day Antarctica, South Georgia and the Falklands itinerary.

 National Geographic Explorer